Confiscation of Armenian properties in Turkey: Extent of Ottoman confiscation

 Certificate of deposits made to the Kayseri branch of the Imperial Ottoman Bank belonging to Mrs. Arousse Parsek Pastirmadjian (left) and Mrs. Virginie, widow of Agop Pastirmadjian (right).
 The banks also held valuable commodities which were permitted to be deposited as well.
 For example, Mrs. Arousse Parsek Pastirmadjian's certificate states that the bank holds as a deposit "one white tin plate box covered of linen - declared value TL 190."
 Such certificates are still held by many survivors of the Armenian genocide and their heirs today.

 In addition to confiscated property, large sums of money and precious metals belonging to Armenians were also seized and deposited into the treasuries of the Ottoman government or in various German or Austrian banks during the war.
 Such sums were believed to be withdrawn from the bank accounts of deported and killed Armenians.
 An official memorandum prepared by former British Prime Ministers Stanley Baldwin and H. H. Asquith was sent to then Prime Minister of Great Britain Ramsay MacDonald describing such seizures and deposits:

 The sum of 5,000,000 Turkish gold pounds (representing about 30.000 kilograms of gold) deposited by the Turkish government at the Reichsbank in Berlin in 1916, and taken over by the Allies after the Armistice, was in large part (perhaps wholly) Armenian money.
 After the forced deportation of the Armenians in 1915, their current and deposit accounts were transferred, by government order, to the State Treasury in Constantinople.

-Much of the money deposits into banks and other financial institutions have also been subsequently seized in the immediate aftermath of the deportations.
+Much of the money deposited into banks and other financial institutions has also been subsequently seized in the immediate aftermath of the deportations.
 Once a deposit was made, a certificate was given to the depositor as a proof of deposit.
 However, once the deportations began, withdrawals were prohibited.
 Much of the deportees who had held deposits were left with only certificates in their possession.
 Many of the depositors still carry the certificates of deposit today.
 Historian Kevork Baghdjian states that the worth of these deposits "should rise to astronomical sums today," with the "deposited capital and interests combined."